Every volunteer makes a difference.

 International and Interstate Volunteers

-Friends of the Koala welcomes international and interstate volunteers anytime, however there are some basic criteria individuals need to meet before they are accepted into our volunteer program:
+Outside of Covid-19, Friends of the Koala welcomes international and interstate volunteers anytime.
+Please note there are some basic criteria individuals need to meet before they are accepted into our volunteer program:

 - commitment to volunteering daily for a minimum of five days a week for four weeks with us